The Sūtra

 The Buddha strongly warned:

-their good teachers.
 Never should one direct one’s ill-will towards teachers.
+Directing one’s

-Directing one’s ill-will towards teachers is no different than directing one’s
+ill-will towards teachers is no different than directing one’s ill-will towards

 “Now, let us take a closer look at the people of this